chienyuan/mylang/README.md

 # mylang README

-This is the README for your extension "mylang".
-After writing up a brief description, we recommend including the following sections.
+This is simple example vscode extension.

 ## Features